heathercat123/cursedwindowsupgrades/README.md

 ### Upgrade process
 1. Create a folder on your hard disc, then create another folder in it called *sources*
 1. Copy the contents except the *sources* folder of your Windows 10 disc to this new folder
-1. Copy everything except *install.wim* from your disc's *sources* folder to to the *sources* folder which you created earlier
+1. Copy everything except *install.wim* from your disc's *sources* folder to to the one you created earlier
-1. From your Windows 11 disc's *sources* folder, copy *install.wim* to your hard drive.
+1. From your Windows 11 disc, copy *install.wim* to your hard drive.
 Do not copy it to your *sources* folder!
 1. Create another folder on your hard drive in which the WIM will be extracted to later
 1. Open GImageX
 1. Go to the *Info* tab, click on *Browse...*, select your *install.wim* then click on *Get Info*.
 Note the number next to the SKU which you want to install.
 1. Go to the *Mount* tab
 1. Next to *Mount Point*, press *Browse...* then select your empty folder
-1. Next to *Source* click on *Browse...* then select your *install.wim*
+1. Next to *Source* click on *Browse...* and select your *install.wim*
 1. Set *Image* to the number you noted from the *Info* tab
 1. Check *Read and Write*, then hit *Mount*
-1. Go to your folder and navigate to *Windows\servicing\Editions\*
+1. Go to your folder and navigate to *Windows\servicing\Editions*
 1. Open *UpgradeMatrix.xml* in *Notepad*
-1. Scroll to the SKU you want then paste these lines:
+1. Scroll to the SKU you want and paste these lines:
 ```
 		<SourceEdition ID="HomeBasic" processorArchitecture="amd64" versionRange="win7" dataOnly="true" dataSetting="false" fullUpgrade="true" cleanInstall="true"/>
 		<SourceEdition ID="HomeBasicN" processorArchitecture="amd64" versionRange="win7" dataOnly="true" dataSetting="false" fullUpgrade="false" cleanInstall="true"/>